LeeMartin77/itwasnotamanual.com/README.md

 ## More TODO

 - Add a "Skip" button
-- Add an explanation dialog when first opening page
 - Add open library and wiki summaries under voting buttons
   - article first